OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 CONS

-• The heel is a bit too high for water shoes and may feel uncomfortable at times
+• The heel is a section may feel uncomfortable for certain feet types

 • The fabric is not as breathable as mesh options